jruwaard/aph_ema_handbook/docs/R.md

 Help pane when you prepend `?` to the name of the function in the console.

-### Using RStudio's global documentation index search
+### Using RStudio's Global Documentation Index Search

 What if you do not know the name of a function?
 Suppose you want to run a t-test for independent groups.
 Does R have a function for that?